microsoft/xaml-designer-extensibility/documents/toolbox-population.md

 If a NuGet package referenced by a XAML project contains a [tools\VisualStudioToolsManifest.xml file](https://docs.microsoft.com/en-us/nuget/guides/create-ui-controls), Toolbox will show the Toolbox items listed in the manifest.

+You can try this by adding a reference to your own package or to [our WPF .NET Core sample package](#how-to-build-our-wpf-net-core-sample-package).

 ### Target Framework-specific Manifests

 In Visual Studio 16.6 and later, Toolbox population supports multiple VisualStudioToolsManifest.xml files per package -- the maniest in the tools root plus additional manifests for specific Target Framework Monikers (TFMs) in subdirectories of tools.
 The Toolbox will show the items from the manifest that best matches the target framework of the current project, falling back to the manifest in the tools root if there is no better match.
 The manifest in the tools root is also required for compatibility with older versions of Visual Studio.